aayush993/AWS-SAA-Notes/AWS Lake Formation.md

 - Data Lake = Central place for all your data for analytical purposes
 - Fully managed service
 - ==Makes easy to setup data lake==
-- Discover, cleanse, transform and ingest data into your dtaa lake
+- Discover, cleanse, transform and ingest data into your data lake
 - Automated many complex manual steps
 	- collect
 	- cleanse